squidgy617/BrawlInstallerPlugins/README.md

 The Install Character plugin works by extracting files from a "Character Package", a .zip file containing the fighter's files, cosmetics, etc. with a particular directory structure.

 If you wish to add a character with the installer plugin, the character **must** be packaged in the correct way.
 This can be done manually (recommended that you use one of [these templates](https://github.com/squidgy617/BrawlInstallerPlugins#template-packages)) or by using the [Package Character]( https://github.com/squidgy617/BrawlInstallerPlugins#package-character) plugin in this suite.
+Character packages can also be extracted from a build using the [Extract Character](https://github.com/squidgy617/BrawlInstallerPlugins#extract-character) plugin.

 Ideally, mod creators should create good character packages for you to use with this plugin, but if no package exists, anybody can create one using the previously mentioned plugin or templates.